-- Expand the Michigan EITC for young people who have experienced foster care by lowering the minimum age to 16 and basing the credit on what would be available through the federal and state EITC combined if the current age threshold of 25 was met.
+- Expand the Michigan EITC for young people who have experienced foster care by lowering the minimum age to 16 and basing the credit on combined federal and state EITC amounts.

 - Fully fund programs and coordinated services through the Michigan Youth Opportunities Initiative to put youth in foster care, who may take longer to get through high school and often have fewer home supports in their transition, on a path towards life success.

-- Improve legal representation for children, youth and caregivers in the foster care system through consistent support of Legal Guardians Ad Litems (LGALs) by utilizing available federal match and expanding state funding, as well as increasing training and documentation requirements for courts.
+- Improve legal representation for children, youth and caregivers in the foster care system through consistent support of Legal Guardians Ad Litem (LGALs) by utilizing available federal match, expanding state funding, as well as increasing training and documentation requirements for courts.